IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“My students often ask me if I think their parents did wrong to pay the <span>$</span>44,000 per year that it costs to send them to Princeton.
 I respond that paying that much for a place at an elite university is not justified unless it is seen as an investment in the future that will benefit not only one’s child, but others as well.
 An outstanding education provides students with the skills, qualifications, and understanding to do more for the world than would otherwise be the case.
 It is good for the world as a whole if there are more people with these qualities.
 Even if going to Princeton does no more than open doors to jobs with higher salaries, that, too, is a benefit that can be spread to others, as long as after graduating you remain firm in the resolve to contribute a percentage of that salary to organizations working for the poor, and spread this idea among your highly paid colleagues.
 The danger, of course, is that your colleagues will instead persuade you that you can’t possibly drive anything less expensive than a BMW and that you absolutely must live in an impressively large apartment in one of the most expensive parts of town.”

 >“September 11, 2001, was just another day for most of the world’s desperately poor people, so presumably close to 30,000 children under five died from these causes on that day—about ten times the number of victims of the terrorist attacks.
 The publication of these figures did not lead to an avalanche of money for UNICEF or other aid agencies helping to reduce infant mortality.
 In the year 2000 Americans made private donations for foreign aid of all kinds totalling about <span>$</span>4 per person in extreme poverty, or roughly <span>$</span>20 per family.
 New Yorkers who were living in lower Manhattan on September 11, 2001, whether wealthy or not, were able to receive an average of <span>$</span>5,300 per family.
 The distance between these amounts encapsulates the way in which, for many people, the circle of concern for others stops at the boundaries of their own country—if it extends even that far.”
+[The "[drowning child](https://www.philosophyexperiments.com/singer/){:target="_blank"}" thought experiment]

 ― <a href="https://en.wikipedia.org/wiki/Peter_Singer" target="_blank">Peter Singer</a><span style="color:Chartreuse">(Utilitarian moral philosopher, most influential proponent of animal welfare but is incorrectly called the father of animal rights even though he doesn't accept animal rights)</span>
 ><img src="{{site.baseurl}}/images/other/AbolitionistApproach.jpg" width="500"/>